cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/README.md

 <img align="right" width="250" height="250" src="./docs/img/dtvf-logo-padded.svg">

 A central framework for Digital Twin Visualisations (the Digital Twin Visualisation Framework, or DTVF) has been created so that in most cases, the process of creating a new visualisation to display pre-generated data is as simple as possible.
-The goal is that a developer that is inexperienced with Typescript (or the JavaScript libraries we're using) can get a reasonable visualisation of the data by simply ensuring the data meets a set format and providing some basic configuration files.
+The goal is that a developer who is inexperienced with Typescript (or the JavaScript libraries we're using) can get a reasonable visualisation of the data by simply ensuring the data meets a set format and providing some basic configuration files.

 The current, working version of the DTVF is defined in the `library/VERSION` file.